 The latest official figures released by the NEA today reveal that, at the start of 2005, there were 352 nuclear units in operation in 17 OECD member countries, seven less than the year before.
 However, despite this reduction, nuclear generating capacity in the OECD increased by almost 1% and nuclear-generated electricity increased by over 4% over the previous year.

-New figures on the costs of generating electricity released today Français 16 March
+Figures on the costs of generating electricity released today [FR]

 A new study of the costs of generating electricity was published today by the OECD Nuclear Energy Agency (NEA) and the International Energy Agency (IEA).
 Previous editions of Projected Costs of Generating Electricity have served as the reference in this field for energy policy makers, electricity system analysts and energy economists.
 The study is particularly timely in the light of current discussions of energy policy in many countries.

-Ministers from 29 countries have confirmed they will attend a two day conference in Paris, March 21-22, "Nuclear Power for the 21st Century", organised by the International Atomic Energy Agency (IAEA) and hosted by the Government of France in cooperation with the Organisation for Economic Co-operation and Development (OECD) and the OECD Nuclear Energy Agency (NEA).
+Ministers from 29 countries have confirmed they will attend a two day conference in Paris on 21-22 March called "Nuclear Power for the 21st Century", organised by the International Atomic Energy Agency (IAEA) and hosted by the Government of France in cooperation with the Organisation for Economic Co-operation and Development (OECD) and the OECD Nuclear Energy Agency (NEA).

-The economic case for nuclear energy is compelling Français 25 November
+The economic case for nuclear energy is compelling [FR]

-Debate on nuclear energy sparks significant interest Français 8 September
+Debate on nuclear energy sparks significant interest [FR]

 During a session of the World Energy Congress that he chaired earlier today, Luis Echávarri, Director-General of the OECD Nuclear Energy Agency (NEA), stated that "this debate on nuclear energy could not be timelier.
 The coming years will be crucial in determining what contribution nuclear energy will make to the world energy supply and to sustainable development.
 Experience shows that as a large-scale, nearly carbon-free energy source, it is one of the cheapest ways to reduce GHG emissions."

-New data and projections on uranium just released Français 5 July
+Data and projections on uranium just released [FR]

 In the just-published Uranium 2003: Resources, Production and Demand (also known as the "Red Book"), the world uranium resource base is found to be adequate to meet future projected requirements.
 Questions remain however, as to whether new production capacity can be developed within the time frame required to meet future uranium demand.